d99kris/nmail/README.md

 Note that while pandoc generally produces a better text-equivalent to an html email, it is also slower than the other tools.
-For usage on a lower spec'ed system, consider using any of the other conversion utilities instead.
+For usage on a lower spec'ed system, consider using any of the other conversion utilities instead, e.g. `html_to_text_cmd=w3m -T text/html -I utf-8 -dump`.
+The command receives the HTML file path as its final argument.

 ### html_viewer_cmd